 Best Bucket List Destination: Tokyo

 As the 2020 Tokyo Olympics approach, major industrial developments are changing the landscape of the metropolitan area.
-2019 offers the perfect opportunity to explore the city before the crowds descend for that global event.
+Traveling there in 2019 offers the perfect opportunity to explore the city before the crowds descend for that global event.

 The Shibuya Stream project kicks off in July 2019, which seeks to connect the posh shopping district of Daikanyama with Shibuya via a previously underground waterway.
 The transformation also promises a new and improved Hachiko Square as well as expanded pedestrian walkways.